zugz/c-toxcore/docs/minpgc.md

 # Discussion
 ## Overview
-The intention is to recover seemlessly from splits in the group, the most common form of which is a single peer losing their internet connection.
+The intention is to recover seamlessly from splits in the group, the most common form of which is a single peer losing their internet connection.

 If two peers in different connected components have a friend connection (due